-We are serious about enforcing academic honesty.
 If you break any of these rules, you will face tough consequences.
 Please note that sharing your work publicly (such as posting it to the web) definitely breaks the second rule.
 With respect to the third rule, you may discuss the general strategy of how to solve a particular problem with another student (in which case, you must document it per the fourth rule), but you may not share your work directly, and when it comes time to sit down and start typing, you must do the work by yourself.
 If you ever have any questions or concerns about honesty issues, raise them with your instructor, early.

 Advice Writing code that does what it is supposed to do can be joyful, even exhilarating.
 By contrast, fighting for hours with broken code is misery.
-We would like you to help you experience more of the former and less of the latter.
+We would like you to experience more of the former and less of the latter.
 Work methodically.
 Start your work well ahead of time.
 Beyond a certain point, it is not profitable to be stumped.
 If you have made no progress in some nontrivial chunk of time, say, one hour, it is time to stop and change your approach.
 Use one of our many support mechanisms to get some assistance.
 We will help you get going again when you are stuck.

-2013 September 29 5:30pm.
-This is revision 3 of this document.
+2014 September 28 10:40am.
+This is revision 1 of this document.